Categories

 1) not sure there’s a certain age here…mine started at 16 in my knees

-2) yes, the barometric pressure does affect it…
+2) yes, the barometric pressure does change it…

 • Finn:

-The weather will affect arthritis.
-I hear it hits in the 30′s but I’m sure it’s different for different people.
+The weather will change arthritis.
+I hear it hits in the 30’s but I’m sure it’s different for different people.
 It hurts and aches.
 I wish they could find a cure for it.

 • Kitey: